Heating System Wiring Diagrams

 1. Set programmer HW ON.
 Probe T6 = ~230V confirms programmer HW output is live.

-2. Probe T7 = ~230V confirms cyl stat is calling (cylinder cold, C→Call1 contacts closed).
+2. Probe T7 = ~230V confirms cyl stat is calling (cylinder cold, C + terminal 1 closed).
 If 0V and cylinder is cold — cyl stat fault or wiring break.

 ⚠️ S-Plan Common Faults